kadalagimithali/kadalagimithali/README.md

 ## Hi there 👋
+This is my first Git REPOSITORY.
+Author - Mithali Kadalagi

 <!--
 **kadalagimithali/kadalagimithali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.